ajs/Gen6-Regex/YOUR-REGEX-HERE-POSTING.md

 This post is intended as a proposal to those who develop, extend or maintain languages
 _other than Perl 6_ as to how they could adapt Perl 6 Regexes (AKA Rules) to their language.
+It is descriptive of the v1.0.1 DRAFT reference parser.

 There is a full JSON parser at the end of this article, written in this specification's syntax, so if you don't know anything